Cooper Creek: History

-Indigenous Australians have inhabited the area for at least 50,000 years, with over 25 tribal groups living in the Channel Country area alone.
-A vast trade network had been established running from north to south with goods such as ochre sent north with shells and pituri moved south.
+Aboriginal Australians have inhabited the area for over 20,000 years, with over 25 tribal groups living in the Channel Country area alone.
+A vast trade network had been established running from north to south, with goods such as ochre sent north, while shells and pituri moved south.
 Birdsville was once a major meeting place for conducting ceremonies and trade.

 Charles Sturt named the river in 1845 after Charles Cooper, the Chief Justice of South Australia.
 It was along Cooper Creek that the explorers Burke and Wills died in 1861.
 John King survived the expedition with the assistance of friendly Aboriginal people.
 Only ten years after the explorers' deaths, homesteads were being established on the watercourse.
 A station at Innamincka was the first permanent settlement in the area.

 By 1880 the reliable water source had attracted more settlers to the point where the whole area was taken up and stocked with cattle.
 This led to the displacement of local people from their traditional lands.
 By 1900 the population had reduced to 30 survivors, just 10% of the original number, as influenza and measles took their toll.

 The waterway does not experience regular seasonal floods.
 Being ephemeral the creek is still prone to occasional flooding, in 1940 a vast area surrounding the Cooper was underwater with the creek being measured at over 27 mi wide in places.